GeosoftInc/gxpy/docs/index.rst

     2. The *Geosoft gxpy API* is a set of :ref:`Python modules <gxpy>` that provide a Pythonic abstraction of key parts of the underlying *Geosoft GX API*.
 This hides much of the complexity of the low-level *Geosoft GX API*, while providing low-level access where necessary.
+Instances of the objects has a ``value`` property holding a reference to the immutable.
-        The coding of the *Geosoft gxpy API* Python modules also provides an invaluable reference for how to work with the low-level libraries.
+        how to work with the low-level libraries.
 The Python source code for the *Geosoft GX API* can be found on `github <https://github.com/GeosoftInc/gxpy>`_.